dell/csm-docs/content/docs/observability/deployment/online.md

     |
     |- Copying Secret from powerstore to karavi                         Success
     |
+    |- CSI Driver for PowerScale is installed                           Success
+    |
+    |- Copying Secret from isilon to karavi                             Success
+    |
+    |- CSI Driver for PowerMax is installed                             Success
+    |
+    |- Copying ConfigMap from powermax to karavi                        Success
+    |
+    |- Copying Secret from powermax to karavi                           Success
+    |
     |- Installing CertManager CRDs                                      Success
     |
     |- Enabling Karavi Authorization for Karavi Observability